asig/cbm-font-editor/README.md

 And last but not least, this app completely runs in your browser.
 All your data is kept on your own machine, nothing is sent over the internets!

+The latest version of this app is always deployed to [cbmfonteditor.com](https://cbmfonteditor.com/)
 ## Build and run the app

 ### Prerequisites